MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Currently, your customers are receiving push messages 1 day in advance about upcoming recurring payments.
 You have an option to manage this notification through Subscription APIs.
 From the moment we transition to One Platform, we are removing this push notification for your customers and push management will stop being relevant, too.
 But do not worry, customers choosing to get those push messages will be informed about executed payments instead; in addition to notifications about all failed payments where they need to change a card, increase funds, etc.

-🌟 **Recommendation:** Sit back and relax, we will make sure that all payments are executed successfully.
+:star: **Recommendation:** Sit back and relax, we will make sure that all payments are executed successfully.

 ⚙️ Tech: API endpoint: `POST:/api/providers/{providerId}/agreements`